 8. Train managers

-Managers are the spiders at the center of the web when it comes to employee mental health.
-Train them to recognize the early signs of mental health issues and how to approach employees who are struggling.
-This is crucial in terms of creating a safe environment where employees feel empowered to work on their mental health.
+Managers are the spiders at the center of the web when it comes to employee mental well-being.
+Train them to recognize the early signs of mental well-being issues and how to approach employees who are struggling.
+This is crucial in terms of creating a safe environment where employees feel empowered to work on their mental well-being.

 9. Hire an in-house psychologist